beautyofcellardoor/super-duper-engine/README.md

 This is a screenshot from Bejeweled 2.
 On the left side where it has points and a couple of buttons is also where I would like to put my points, timer, and buttons.
 There’s a bar at the bottom of the screen that fills with the more points the player gets which I may add.
 And then the play grid.
 I will also include the equivalent of creating sparkly gems in my game.

 Installation:

-•	Install Qt 5.6
+~Install Qt 5.6

-•	Open the project
+~Open the project

-•	Clean all, run qmake, build all, run
+~Clean all, run qmake, build all, run

 Contribution Guidelines: If someone wanted to add something to this project it could be any of the before mentioned things that I said I would add if there was time.